somnambulist-tech/laravel-doctrine-tenancy/README.md

  * current_tenant_creator_id
  * current_tenant_owner
  * current_tenant_creator
- * get_entity_tenant_owner
+ * current_tenant_security_model

- * get_entity_tenant_creator
+This allows access to the current resolved Tenant instance.

-This allows access to the current, active Tenant instance and to query for the owner/creator on TenantAware entities.
+_Note:_ in a previous iteration, this included functions to look up tenant owner/creator from a repository, however: as the tenant could be domain aware or standard tenant, you do not know which repository to use so it was removed.
+Further: this information almost certainly should not be being pulled in a standard view anyway.

 ## Views